 How to set up domain control

 This article consists of step-by-step instructions for setting up domain control using Calendly.
-For more information on domain control and how it can help your organization, see Domain Control with Calendly.
+For more information on domain control and how it can help your organization, check out this article.

 Step 1 - Access domain control settings